Teen Titans (TV series): Video games

 Teen Titans is a video game released on October 16, 2005 for the Game Boy Advance.
 It was the first video game adaptation based on the animated television series.
 The plot of the game followed Brother Blood having stolen copies of the Titans' DNA to create a clone army.
 Playable characters featured the main cast, Robin, Raven, Beast Boy, Starfire, and Cyborg.
 A console version of the game and a sequel titled Teen Titans 2 was released in 2006.

 Films

+Teen Titans: Trouble in Tokyo, is made-for-television film that aired on Cartoon Network on September 15, 2006 as the series finale, When a high-tech ninja called Saico-Tek goes on a spree of destruction in Jump City with color coordinated glaives that explode, the Teen Titans stop him from destroying everything until Robin captures him.
+Using a translation program Robin discovers that Saico-Tek expresses fear of failing his master, Brushogun, who is based in Japan.
+He then triggers a fire sprinkler, causing him to dissolve into black goo.
+Subsequently the Titans head to Tokyo, Japan to search for Brushogun.

 Teen Titans Go! vs. Teen Titans, released on July 21, 2019, features the main cast of Teen Titans along with the one of Teen Titans Go! in a crossover where both versions must fight villains from their respective worlds.

 Justice League: Crisis on Infinite Earths – Part Three, released on July 16, 2024, contains a cameo where Titans Tower from the animated series can be momentarily seen.